 - 15. Q: Which wideband O2 sensors are supported?

 - Currently up to two Innovate LC-1 lambda cables or PCX SM-AFR controllers are the only devices supported.

 If you use LC-1 controllers and frequently experience an error code 8 in overrun after WOT, please contact

-Innovate Motorsports and ask for the latest firmware,
+Innovate Motorsports and ask for the latest firmware, describing your problem.